platformio/platformio-docs/projectconf/section_platformio.rst

 then PlatformIO will remove this folder automatically.
 It will be created on the next build operation.

-A default value is ``.pioenvs`` that means that folder is located in the root of project.
+A default value is ":ref:`projectconf_pio_workspace_dir`/build" .

-This option can be overridden by global environment variable :envvar:`PLATFORMIO_BUILD_DIR`.
+This option can also be configured by global environment variable :envvar:`PLATFORMIO_BUILD_DIR`.

 .. note::
-    If you have any problems with building your Project environments which are defined in :ref:`projectconf`, then **TRY TO DELETE** this folder.
+    If you have any problems with building your project environments which are defined in :ref:`projectconf`, then **TRY TO DELETE** this folder.
 In this situation you will remove all cached files without any risk.
+Also, you can use "clean" target for :option:`platformio run --target` command.

 .. _projectconf_pio_include_dir: